vodquang96/django-anymail/README.rst

             with several edits to freeze it to the specific PyPI release (see long_description_from_readme in setup.py)
     You can use docutils 1.0 markup, but *not* any Sphinx additions.
+    GitHub rst supports code-block, but *no other* block directives.

 .. default-role:: literal